MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Experimental Results

 This is the first work to report the correlation between displacement errors and multiple action verb categories in the realm of hand trajectory prediction.
 The experimental justification is attributed to the fact that how a hand moves in a video clip can be concretely summarized by an action verb, and each verb category basically exhibits potential similarity in its corresponding set of hand trajectories.
 As the comparison in Fig.~\ref{fig:action_category}, MADiff shows better prediction performance in most verb categories compared to the baseline Diff-IP2D~\cite{ma2024diff}, exceptionally skilled at predicting fine-grained actions such as \textit{peel}, \textit{cut}, and \textit{shake}.
 In addition, we also discover that actions that increase the uncertainty of object states (e.g., \textit{turn-on}, \textit{take}, \textit{open}) tend to result in higher trajectory prediction errors compared to their opposite counterparts (e.g., \textit{turn-off}, \textit{put}, \textit{close}).
 Our proposed MADiff generally outperforms the baseline even though there is high uncertainty in the ultimate state of the active object due to high-level scene understanding and temporal causality capture inherent in our paradigm.

-Moreover, we also explore how to improve HTP performance for some specific action verbs on EK100.
-The utilized visual grounding model allows us to manually adapt verb prompts to generate specific semantic features.
-Tab.~\ref{tab:study_on_verbs} indicates that WDE and FDE of the specific verb both decrease significantly if given a more expressive text prompt $\mathtt{hand,\,which\,is\,\{verb\text{-}ing\}}$ for both training and testing MADiff.
+\myblue{Moreover, we also explore how to improve HTP performance for some specific action verbs on EK100.
+The utilized visual grounding model allows us to adapt verb prompts to generate specific semantic features.
+Here, we provide both manual and automated text prompt tuning to construct the verb-specific text prompt $\mathtt{hand,\,which\,is\,\{verb\text{-}ing\}}$.
+The manual implementation follows the GT action annotations for the text prompt of each input video.
+In contrast, for automated implementation, we use pretrained InAViT~\cite{roy2024interaction} to automatically predict action categories for each video and generate corresponding verb-specific text prompts.
+Tab.~\ref{tab:study_on_verbs} indicates that WDE and FDE of the specific verb both decrease significantly if given a more expressive text prompt for both training and testing MADiff.
 This demonstrates that injecting specific verbs into text prompts helps to generate action-related semantic features, remarkably improving the corresponding HTP accuracy.
-Fig.~\ref{fig:multiple_verb_prompt} also implies that the verb-specific prompt encourages the model to focus more on the hand that matches it, according to the changes of confidence.
-This experiment overall suggests that MADiff offers a reasonable picture of more flexible HTP solutions than the existing methods, tailored to specific functions in the applications of care robots or other assistive devices.
+While the automated implementation is more scalable, it achieves smaller performance gains than the manual implementation due to the inherent prediction errors in action anticipation.
+Fig.~\ref{fig:multiple_verb_prompt} also implies that the verb-specific prompt encourages the model to focus more on the hand that matches it, according to the changes in confidence.
+This experiment overall suggests that MADiff offers a reasonable picture of more flexible HTP solutions than the existing methods, tailored to specific functions in the applications of care robots or other assistive devices.}